ShangShungFoundation/django-manage-it/README.md

 * [ ] Logging
 * [ ] Auditing
 * [ ] Custom defined workflows for provisions. incident management etc
+* [ ] Consider replacing dataform with NoSQL as MongoDB or similar

 #Licence
 ```